AdamBoley/Project-Beergate/README.md

 UserReview was renamed to AddReviewView, and was changed to use the CreateView generic view, which allowed me to remove the get method (currently commented out)

 A new view called UpdateReviewView was created, using the generic UpdateView.
 Get and post methods exist in this view, but are commented out.
 The get method is probably unnecessary, but the post method may be necessary, but it currently creates a duplicate record.

+# Local Clone / How you can use this code

+`pip3 install -r requirements.txt`

 # Testing